Midwife in the Tire Swing

 —Brother Clapstick’s Rules of Sacred Geometry

-Sarah Drye came prepared for a long stay.
-There was the boyfriend question—keep the one she had or find one of the local men to wear on her sleeve as an accessory, a bring-along for church suppers and Beano.
+Sarah Drye had not come prepared for a long stay.
+There was the boyfriend question—keep the one she had or find one of the local men to wear as an accessory, a bring-along for church suppers and Beano.
 She thought long and hard about the question of why would she need a boyfriend just for show, to complete herself.
 Because I do.

 Sarah imagines a chat with her mother.
 She would visit her, accuse her of a wrong with which she had nothing to do, then depart in a white rage, leaving her mother in tears.
 They had done this so often that in the repetitions Sarah found herself accepting the truth of it.
 These were conversations she and Clear-eyed Alicia had never had.
 What was it they said about finding truth?
 Eng.
 Lit. and she was a sophomore—the lecturer, brown tweed and leather elbow patches, was charming and available.
 “In my office...?” he told the class while staring at her.
 “Fiction.
 Read non-fiction for facts, information.
 For the truth, read fiction,” he said.